HeathmontDataAnalytics/heathmontdataanalytics.github.io/topics/legal-ethical.md

-# Legal & Ethical Considerations
+# Legal and Ethical Considerations

 ## Overview